JuanGarcia0209/LAC/README.md

 ## Releases

-Now, you can see the items save in the DataBase (simulated with ArrayList) like users, answers, etc.
+Now, you can see the items saved in the DataBase (simulated with ArrayList) like users, answers, etc.

 For enter to this view, you need do this steps: